 Readfield has operated under general statutory authority with a Select Board/Town Manager/Town Meeting form of government since 1967.

 The Town Manager is employed full-time.
-In addition to his duties as manager, he is the appointed Road Commissioner, Treasurer, Tax Collector, Manager of the transfer station and General Assistance Administrator.
-Six full-time staff work at the town office.
+In addition to his duties as Manager, he is the appointed Road Commissioner, Treasurer, Tax Collector, General Assistance Administrator, and Public Access Officer.
+Five full-time staff work at the town office along with a part-time Assessor and part-time Code Enforcement Officer.

 Readfield’s Select Board consists of five members elected to rotating 3-year terms.
-The appoints a 7-member, 3-alternate member Planning Board.
+The Select Board appoints a 7-member, 3-alternate member Planning Board.
 Planning Board members are appointed for 5-year terms with no limit on the number of terms.
-The town also benefits from the services of a variety of other elected and appointed committees including the state-mandated School and Appeals Boards, as well as Budget, Roads, Recreation, Trails, Cemetery, Library, Economic Development, and Historical Records Committees and a Conservation Commission.
+The town also benefits from the services of a variety of other elected and appointed committees including:.

-The Town of Readfield owns four principal buildings:
+The Town of Readfield owns three principal buildings: